wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

 ## What you&#39;ll build

-This example explains how to use MongoDB Connector to insert and find documents from MongoDB database.
+This example explains how to use MongoDB Connector to insert and find documents from a MongoDB database.

-The sample API given below demonstrates how the MongoDB connector can be used to connect to the MongoDB Server and perform **insert many and find** operations on it.
+The sample API given below demonstrates how the MongoDB connector can be used to connect to the MongoDB Server and perform **insert many** and **find** operations on it.

-- `/insertmany`: The user sends the request payload which includes the connection information, collection name and the documents to be inserted.
+- `/insertmany`: The user sends a request payload that includes the connection information, collection name, and the documents to be inserted.
 This request is sent to WSO2 EI by invoking the MongodbConnector API.
-It will insert the documents into the MongoDB database.
+This will insert the documents into the MongoDB database.

     <p><img src="../../../../assets/img/connectors/mongodb-conn-1.png" title="Insert many function" width="800" alt="Insert many function" /></p>

-- `/find`: The user sends the request payload, containing the connection information, collection name and the find query.
+- `/find`: The user sends the request payload containing the connection information, collection name, and the find query.
 This request is sent to WSO2 EI by invoking the MongodbConnector API.
 Once the API is invoked, it returns the documents matching the find query.

     <img src="../../../../assets/img/connectors/mongodb-conn-2.png" title="Find function" width="800" alt="Find function"/>